-Students live on campus and may travel to other cities based on their project sponsor location and project requirements.
+Students live on BUCT campus and may travel to other cities based on their project sponsor locations and project requirements.
 Projects are completed within 7-8 weeks.

-WPI students work with Chinese students in mixed teams under the guidance of co-advisors from both WPI and the local universities.
-Projects involving real-world problems are sponsored by global companies with operations in China, such as UTC, Caterpillar, Amphenol TCS, and institutions in the areas of mechanical product and system design, robotics, manufacturing processes, environmental engineering, supplier chain management, and lean manufacturing implementations.
+WPI students work with Chinese students in mixed teams under the guidance of co-advisors from both WPI and BUCT.
+Projects involving real-world problems are sponsored by global companies with operations in China in the areas of materials science, mechanical design, environmental management, supplier chain, operations and logistics analysis, and lean principle implementations.

 Mechanical Design – Designed a new access system for the oil filter on a mid-sized Caterpillar loader by gathering design criteria from Caterpillar, complying with ISO specifications, conducting cost analysis, and incorporating human factors.

 Urban planning and the environment - Investigating the feasibility of car-sharing service in second-tier cities in China by analyzing consumer behavior, market analysis, technology support, financial investment, and environmental impact.

 Manufacturing technology - Created a concept for a high force grinder fixture for the Saint-Gobain China Grinding and Technology Center in Shanghai.

 Global supply chain - Developed measurements and implementation methods for evaluating the third-party logistics company’s performance in managing the vendors, inventory, and carriers for a global retailer’s China export distribution center.